CorrederaJorge/CorrederaJorge.github.io/_posts/2016-12-28-esp-gdb-freertos.md

 <center><img src="/images/2016-12-28-esp-gdb-freertos/projectExplorer.png" width="330" height="420"></center>

-After that to configure the project go to: Debug configurations -> Rigth over C/C++ Remote Aplication -> New .
+After that to configure the project go to: Debug configurations -> Rigth over C/C++ Remote Application -> New .
 Click at the bottom of the window on "Select other..." and choose "Use configuration specific settings" -> "GDB (DSF) Manual Remote Debugging Launcher".

 <center><img src="/images/2016-12-28-esp-gdb-freertos/NewRemoteDebug.png" width="330" height="420"></center>